 So perhaps you can see that neutron stars are very, very dense!
-A tablespoon of neutron star material would weigh more than 1 billion U.S. tons (900 billion kg).
+A tablespoon of a neutron star material would weigh more than 1 billion U.S. tons (900 billion kg).
 That’s more than the weight of Mount Everest, Earth’s highest mountain.

 In a supernova explosion, gravity suddenly and catastrophically gets the upper hand in the war it has been waging with the star’s internal pressure for millions or billions of years.
 With its nuclear fuel exhausted and the outward pressure removed, gravity suddenly compresses the star inward.
 A shock wave travels to the core and rebounds, blowing the star apart.
 This whole process takes perhaps a couple of seconds.

-The exact internal structure of a neutron star is also the subject of much debate.
+Thus the neutron star gets its name from its composition.
+What gravity has created is a superdense, neutron-rich material – called neutronium – in a city-sized sphere.
+The exact internal structure of this sphere is the subject of much debate.
 Current thinking is that the star possesses a thin crust of iron, perhaps a mile or so thick.
-Under that, the composition is largely neutrons, taking various forms the further down in the neutron star they are.
+Under that, the composition is largely neutrons, taking various forms the further down in the neutron star they are located.

 Although neutron stars were long predicted in astrophysical theory, it wasn’t until 1967 that the first was discovered, as a pulsar, by Dame Jocelyn Bell Burnell.
-Since then, hundreds more have been discovered, including the famous pulsar at the heart of the Crab Nebula, a supernova remnant seen to explode by the Chinese in 1054.
+Since then, we know of hundreds more, including the famous pulsar at the heart of the Crab Nebula, a supernova remnant observed by the Chinese in 1054.